 The legalization of medical marijuana in Rhode Island established the state's Medical Marijuana Program under the supervision of the Rhode Island Department of Health (DOH).
 Under the Rhode Island medical marijuana law, patients with certain qualifying medical conditions must obtain medical marijuana cards to have legal access to medical marijuana.
 Registered patients may purchase up to 2.5 ounces of usable marijuana from authorized compassion centers (dispensaries) but must present their medical marijuana cards.
 Patients and their caregivers may also grow up to 12 mature marijuana plants and 12 immature marijuana plants at home if they have valid medical marijuana plant tag certificates.

-Under the Rhode Island recreational medical law, adults 21 years or older can legally possess up to 1 ounce of marijuana for recreational purposes.
+Under the Rhode Island recreational marijuana law, adults 21 years or older can legally possess up to 1 ounce of marijuana for recreational purposes.
 Rhode Island recreational marijuana law also permits adults 21 years and over to grow up to six marijuana plants, with a maximum of three mature plants at a time.
 Compassion centers that previously only sold medical cannabis are now authorized to sell marijuana for recreational purposes.

 Medical marijuana in Rhode Island is subject to a 7% sales tax and a 4% compassion center surcharge.
 According to medical pot sales news by the Providence Journal in July 2020, dispensaries in Rhode Island sold an estimated $53.5 million worth of medical cannabis in the fiscal year 2019 (7/1/2018-6/30/2019).
 For the fiscal year 2020, those dispensaries sold about $59.7 million worth of medical marijuana.